Artificial Intelligence Could Vastly Improve Our Work Lives

 With helpful technology like this, companies could create stronger, more supportive teams.
 Members would be bolstered by the presence of AI instead of replaced entirely.
 Teams could more effectively complete assignments with AI that helps delegate tasks, for example.
 Managers could more precisely guide their team with assistance in analyzing key data.

-AI could improve every area of work, in every sector, by cutting out routines, freeing up mental resources, and assisting workers with daily tasks.
+AI could improve every area of work, including information management, by cutting out routines, freeing up mental resources, and assisting workers with daily tasks.